 Type in the name of your subdomain in the ‘Subdomain’ field, then click the blank field in the ‘Document Root:’ section. cPanel will automatically fill this section with the correct path information for your subdomain.

-Click the ‘Create’ button when finished …
+Click Create when finished …

-(Creating a subdomain in cPanel)
+(How to create a subdomain in cPanel)

 Your new subdomain will be created …

-Note: Make sure that your hosting setup allows you to set up subdomains …
+Note: If you get an error message, make sure that your hosting setup allows you to create subdomains …

 (Contact your web host if you get error messages)